kenanhancer/Uni.ORM/README.md

 `Uni.Orm` is the continuation of `Uni` project.
 Project name is just changed.

-`Uni.Orm` is a simple and lightweight micro ORM.
+`Uni.Orm` is a simple, fast and lightweight micro ORM.
 It has been developed as a compact single class library enabling to do the job with minimal effort just by using a few basic methods.

 ##Performance
 ![orm_comp](https://cloud.githubusercontent.com/assets/1851856/11440560/3e3438d6-950c-11e5-8a67-fa479f75a839.jpg)